 Know where your children are online.
 Younger children (under 10) are less likely to be too into the internet.
 It’s the teenagers that really need to be followed up on.
 A good way to identify your child’s browsing habits is to simply check out the history in the browser.
 When logged into your child’s account, launch Internet Explorer.
 Then click on the little clock (if you hold your mouse over it – it will say history).
 This will show you all of the web sites visited over at least the last couple of days.
 If the history is blank, then this is another discussion as to why the history has been cleared in the browser.
 Each of the major browsers stores the history in the browser.
 Knowing which browser your child uses is helpful too.

-If you child has a MySpace or Facebook account, then you should have one too.
+If you child has a social media account (TikTok, Twitter, Facebook, etc) account, then you should have one too.
 Have your child add you as a friend to ensure that you can view their profile at your leisure.
-Also, make sure that your underage child has their MySpace profile correctly identified as a minor, and that their birth date is correctly entered.
+Also, make sure that your underage child has their profile correctly identified as a minor, and that their birth date is correctly entered.
 I would also recommend that their profile be marked as private too.
 This will help to keep all of the creepy freaks online out of your child’s profile.

 To identify if your child is downloading illegal files, music, etc. Keep an eye out for applications such as BearShare, BitTorrent clients (uTorrent for example), Donkey, Kazaa, Limewire, or Morpheus.
+Teenagers are also using VPNs to circumvent parental controls.
 Any of these applications would be a strong indicator of illegal downloads to me and definitely would be a discussion that need to happen as to what my child is doing with said applications.

 I hope this helps you with your kids and the computer.
 If you have anything to add or questions, please post them in the comments below.